 For more information, visit the University Libraries website or call (626) 815-6000, Ext.
 5066 (Darling), Ext.
 3847 (Marshburn), or Ext.
 5613 (Stamps).

-The Math Center (Segerstrom Science Center 170) provides additional opportunities for APU students who need assistance at all levels of mathematics.
-Student tutors (mostly APU mathematics majors) are on site for walk-in tutoring from 2-8 p.m., Monday through Thursday, throughout each semester.
-The staff encourages learning mathematics by doing mathematics.
-The Math Center provides an excellent environment for math learners to develop and practice their math skills.
+The Math and Physics Center (Segerstrom Science Center, Room 170) provides additional opportunities for APU students who need assistance at all levels of mathematics and physics.
+Student tutors (mostly APU mathematics majors) are on site for walk-in tutoring from 2-7 p.m., Monday through Thursday, throughout each semester.

 The Writing Center